Qualis/www-qual-is/_posts/intent-versus-crud-restful-api.md

   url: "/assets/blog/categories/engineering.png"
 ---

-## Using Intent Rather Than Domain in Your RESTful API

 A more effective alternative to designing your **RESTful** API around domain-specific **CRUD** operations is to structure it around **resources** that represent business processes or domain events.
 This approach ensures that your API models user intent rather than just exposing internal domain entities.

 For example, instead of performing **CRUD** operations directly on a **bill** entity, you can introduce a **split-bill** resource that encapsulates the entire process of bill splitting.
 A **POST** request to this resource initiates the action of splitting a bill, capturing all necessary details within a single operation.

-### Benefits of an Intent-Based API
+## Benefits of an Intent-Based API

 1. **Encapsulation of Business Logic**: The **split-bill** resource abstracts internal domain details, preventing unnecessary exposure of domain entities to API consumers.
 2. **Improved UX and Maintainability**: Intent-driven APIs align closely with user workflows, making them more intuitive and easier to maintain.